Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 ### Change CDN domain

-AMS streaming domain will be unavailable after AMS account is deactivated.
+AMS streaming domain will be unavailable after AMS account deactivation.
 So please prepare your own custom domain for your CDN in advance, [here](https://learn.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain) Microsoft gives instructions how to do this.
 After that your CDN endpoint should look like this:
 ![CDN before RMS migration](img/cdn-before-rms-migration.png) Also it means that all your existing streaming links should not use AMS streaming endpoint and use your own custom domain instead.